-Bundle adjustment, which is used for map managing, is the most computationally intensive task in PTAM.
-To enable PTAM to achieve a nearly constant computation time, we only retain its local bundle adjustment and abandon the global bundle adjustment, since it is very computationally expensive and can stop the mapping thread from adding enough keyframes to facilitate successful tracking.
+Bundle adjustment, which is used for map refinement, is the most computationally intensive task in PTAM.
+To enable PTAM to achieve a nearly constant computation time, we only retain its local bundle adjustment and abandon the global bundle adjustment, since it is rather computationally intensive and may stop the mapping thread from adding enough keyframes to facilitate successful tracking.
 However, we still keep the complete map during exploration.